Witiko/doctoral-thesis/main.md

 📖{context window|first}

 In 2013, @mikolov2013efficient developed the *Word2Vec general language
-model*, which could learned token embeddings.
+model*, which could learn token embeddings.
 As its objective, the model would predict a *masked token* $w_t$ from its context $C\_t = w\_{t - c}$, …,
 $w\_{t - 1}$, $w\_{t + 1}$, …, $w\_{t + c}$, where $c$ is the *context window
 size* and $w\_1, w\_2, …$ is the corpus:%